 --webapp option installs all the packages that you

 usually need to build web applications, so the installation size will be bigger.

-If you can't or don't want to install Symfony for any reason, run these commands to create the new Symfony application using Composer:
+If you're not using the Symfony binary, run these commands to create the new Symfony application using Composer:

 1 2 3 4 5

-# run this if you are building a traditional web application $ composer create-project symfony/website-skeleton my_project_name # run this if you are building a microservice, console application or API $ composer create-project symfony/skeleton my_project_name
+# run this if you are building a traditional web application $ composer create-project symfony/website-skeleton:"^4.4" my_project_directory # run this if you are building a microservice, console application or API $ composer create-project symfony/skeleton:"^4.4" my_project_directory

 No matter which command you run to create the Symfony application.
 All of them